zkLinkProtocol/zklink-docs/docs/FAQ.md

 > **Q. What problems does zkLink solve?**

 1. Liquidity segmentation: As the next-generation ecosystems form their own heterogeneous silos with different consensus mechanisms, ledgers, and incompatible technologies, it is difficult for users to hold assets on or trade between separate chains by themselves, resulting in a low capital utilization rate.
 This, in turn, raises the cost for new chains to acquire users.
 2. The difficulty of navigation: Currently, when a trader wants to swap tokenA on chainA to tokenB on chainB, they usually have to first swap tokenA to a stablecoin in a local DEX and find a Bridge to transit it to chainB, before finally swapping the stablecoin to tokenB.
-This long process takes significant time and effort, involving multiple projects servers and gas fees.
+This long process takes significant time and effort, involving multiple projects and gas fees.
 The poor user experience of cross-chain transactions often stunts the enthusiasm of users and traders to use innovative projects and applications.
 3. Cross-chain security: The biggest technical challenge in cross-chain transactions is guarding asset security during chain-to-chain communication, which is vulnerable to many potential hacks or errors.
 Most chain-interoperability protocols adopt a multi-sig community to verify both change-in-states and cross-chain status, which doubles the risk of attack.

 The zkLink protocol solves these problems by introducing cross-chain liquidity pairs composed of multi-chain tokens, a one-stop cross-chain swap experience with fewer clicks and shorter wait times, and crypto asset security verified by zero-knowledge cryptographic technology.